 7 – 10 Days, 1200 Km, May – Sep

 Valley of Flowers is a lifetime experience in itself.
 It is a complete package of road trip, trekking and camping in wild.
-You will need to do trekking to reach there and it remains open for a very short period of year.
+You will need to do medium level trekking to reach to the valley.
+It remains open for a very short period of year.

-While returning spend a day or two along the beautiful naini lake relaxing your legs after a laborious trekking.
+While returning spend a day or two along the beautiful naini lake relaxing your legs after a the hard time of trekking.

 9. Sikkim – Old Silk Route: